Export and Save Word or Excel Documents as Acrobat PDF or XPS Files Directly from Microsoft Office 2007 with Add-in

 Save as PDF or XPS

-The add-ins is available for users running genuine Microsoft Office products only.
-WGA validation test and check is required.
-To download the Save as PDF or XPS add-ins without or bypassing the genuine Windows Genuine Advantage Office validation, check out here, here or here.
+The add-ins is originally available for users running genuine Microsoft Office products only.
+Now, the WGA validation test and check is no longer required.